foxzyt/MP3Downloader/README.txt

 It removes the extra parameters from some YouTube links (ex: https://www.youtube.com/watch?v=abcd1234&t=30s&list=XYZ) and transforms it into a clean version of the URL (ex: https://www.youtube.com/watch?v=abcd1234), so the downloading process works without errors.

+About the script.py file :

+This is the main  file, it cointains a GUI with the MP3 Downloader, it downloads the MP3 file at 256kbps from the inserted URL's.

+TO-DO :

+Add support for more MP3 rates (ex : 512kbps).
+Add a better GUI (Tkinter).
+Make it a all-in-one executable file (PyInstaller).